burlachenkok/exploring-python3/python3-note.md

 lsof -i
 ```

-The analog program to Process Monitor under Linux OS is system util `strace`.
+The analog program to Process Monitor under Linux OS is the system utility `strace`.
 It allows monitoring system calls.
 For example, you call it in the following way:
 ```bash
 strace python -c "import numpy" 2>&1 | grep .so | grep blas
 ```

 The `strace` by itself outputs the name of called system functions with arguments.
 String arguments are displayed in human-readable form, bitwise flags sometimes are printed as integer constants, sometimes as named constants.
 Each line ends up with the `=` sign in output (by default output stream for `strace` is stderr).
 After the equal sign, there is a return code.
-The code `0` means that all is okay with the completition of the function.
+The code `0` means that all is okay with the completion of the function.

 Next some statistics of system calls can be obtained via utilizing `-c` flags of `strace`:
 ```bash